MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-outcb-xxx.md

 ms.localizationpriority: medium
 ---

-# DEBUG\_OUTPUTCB\_XXX
+# DEBUG\_OUTCB\_XXX

-The DEBUG\_OUTPUTCB\_XXX constants are output flags.
+The DEBUG\_OUTCB\_XXX constants are output flags.
 The output flags form a bit field that indicates the type of the output that accompanies them.

-DEBUG\_OUTPUTCB\_XXX defines different kinds of output callback notifications that can be sent to Output2.
+DEBUG\_OUTCB\_XXX defines different kinds of output callback notifications that can be sent to Output2.

 The possible values include the following.